ZUGFeRD/materials/KB.md

 ## Common issues when writing
+* PDF/A
+  * Dont forget RDF and XMP Extension Schema
+  * A/1 to A/3 works but may be huge
+* XML
   * paper-invisible attributes like VAT exemption reason codes
   * Decimals
-* Schema+Schematron
+  * Check against Schema+Schematron
   * Fixed Namespace Prefixes
   * Codelists, formal and semantic
   * STK=Stück? → Quba-viewer.org
   * Why 1..n tax currency?
   * Gross price definition correct?
 * HATE test: Have your EN16931-1 handy
 * Check totals